 What do you want to see in my portfolio?

-Your portfolio should demonstrate a lively, inventive approach to the development of projects and personally-directed work.
-It should contain evidence of your experimentation with materials and processes.
+Your portfolio should demonstrate a lively, inventive approach to the development of course projects and personally-directed work.
+It should be carefully selected as this will show us your critical ability.